-The main ingredient in the proof of Theorem \ref{mt1.0} is the Carleman inequality \eqref{1} due to Jerison and Kenig \cite{JK}.
-In the case of elliptic operators with variable leading coefficients we still have a Carleman inequality \cite{KT}.
-However, this Carleman estimate is less flexible to use than \eqref{1} and we do not think it is the right tool to establish quantitative SUCP for operators with variable leading coefficients.
-We mention the paper by Malinnikova and Vessella \cite{MV} where, based on the Carleman inequality of Koch and Tataru \cite{KT}, the authors proved a quantitative unique continuation result from a set of positive measure.
+The key ingredient in the proof of Theorem \ref{mt1.0} is the Carleman inequality \eqref{1} due to Jerison and Kenig \cite{JK}.
+For elliptic operators with variable leading coefficients, a Carleman inequality is indeed available \cite{KT}.
+However, this Carleman estimate is less flexible to use than \eqref{1}, and we do not believe it is the appropriate tool for establishing a SUCP for operators with variable leading coefficients.
+We note the paper by Malinnikova and Vessella \cite{MV}, in which the authors-relying on the Carleman inequality of Koch and Tataru \cite{KT}-proved a quantitative strong unique continuation result from a set of positive measure.